Pecan Stuffed Mushrooms

 What can I say about these Pecan Stuffed Mushrooms, except…they’re totally delicious!
 This is a recipe that I’ve been making since way back in the mists of time.

 Where did it come from and whose original idea was it?
 Darned if I know.
-I’d love to give someone credit for it, but when it’s been in your recipe box for nearly 30 years, it’s close to impossible to track down the source.
+I’d love to give someone credit for it, but when it’s been in your recipe box for more than 30 years, it’s close to impossible to track down the source.

 I specifically recall making these for BeeBop when he and I were dating.
 I think I served them along with a gorgeously grilled ribeye, but I just remember him raving about the mushrooms.